bhstark2/latency/report.md

 Note that a 1 mile loop of unshielded twisted pair copper would add about (1 mile / (186,000 miles/second x 0.59)) x 1x10^6 microseconds/second = 9.1 microseconds of propagation delay.
 Delay caused by encoding and decoding (and any time-based interleaving) would be added to this.

-### PON, (Barbara)
+### PON

-PON runs over optical fiber.
-The propagation delay in optical fiber is about 0.70 times the speed of light in a vacuum.
+Passive Optical Networking (PON) runs over optical fiber (add FN to https://www.cisco.com/c/en/us/products/switches/what-is-passive-optical-networking.html).
+The propagation delay in optical fiber is about 0.70 times the speed of light in a vacuum, which is quite small.
+In a PON network, optical fiber cables run from an Optical Line Terminal (OLT) in an ISP network into a neighborhood, at which point the network splits into distinct fiber optical cable connections to the Optical Network Terminals (ONTs) installed in individual homes (typically up to 32, 64, or 128 homes).
+The last mile link between the passive split and the homes is a shared medium.

 ### LTE/5G, (Barbara)